trekhleb/machine-learning-octave/README.md

 ### Regression

 In regression problems we do real value predictions.
+Basically we try to draw a line/plane/n-dimensional plane along the training examples.

 _Usage examples: stock price forecast, sales analysis, dependency of any number, etc._